ctrlbugs/alx-system_engineering-devops/0x00-shell_basics/README.md

-a magic file school.mgc that can be used with the command file to detect School data files.
+a magic file school.mgc that can be used with the command file to detect School data files